-- Female bats give birth to young while in these tree roosts.
-Before they are able to fly, young bats may be vulnerable to the effects of normal forest management activities.
+- Many of Minnesota's bats spend spring, summer and fall in the state's forests, roosting in tree cavities and crevices, and under loose bark.
+Female bats give birth to young while in these tree roosts.
+Before they are able to fly, young bats may be vulnerable to impact by normal forest management activities that include tree removal.

 - Minnesotans want healthy bat populations that have access to the habitat they need to thrive and reproduce.

-- If Minnesota's forest bats continue to decline as expected, they will likely be reclassified as "endangered."
+- If Minnesota's forest bats continue to decline as expected, they will likely be reclassified as endangered.
 If that happens, the special provisions will no longer be available.

-- The U.S. Fish and Wildlife Service can issue an ITP only if the applicant develops a Habitat Conservation Plan (HCP).
+- The U.S. Fish and Wildlife Service can issue an ITP only if the applicant develops a Habitat Conservation Plan HCP.

-What is the DNR's role in the Habitat Conservation Plan?
+- What is the DNR's role in the Habitat Conservation Plan?